7cout/7cout/README.md

 My education: Bachelor in South Federal University 02.03.02 Fundamental computer science and information technology.

-In addition to Abap, I'm interested in other programming languages.
-I know C# quite well.
-I'm currently learning development in Unity.

 <!--
 **7cout/7cout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.